 Here is a screenshots of the email:

 The criminals behind this spoof have used several techniques to boost the legitimacy of the email scam.
-Not only have they included CIA’s logo in the email signature but have also taken care to craft a grammatically correct and well-formatted email.
+Not only have they included CIA’s logo in the email signature but have also taken care to craft a grammatically correct and well-formatted email that looks like it could well be from a law enforcement or a foreign intelligence agency.

 If in doubt, do nothing